Expect to receive an Internal Revenue Service 1095-B form in the mail.

 The 1099-HC form is applicable only when filing taxes in Massachusetts.
 Blue Cross Blue Shield of Massachusetts mails the 1099-HC form to all subscribers by January 31 of the following year.
 If you did not receive a 1099-HC form and would like to request a copy, please call Blue Cross Blue Shield of Massachusetts at 800-257-8141 or request a form online through Member Central.

 The 1095-B form is an Affordable Care Act requirement, and is applicable when filing federal taxes with the Internal Revenue Service.
 You should expect to receive an Internal Revenue Service1095-B form from our vendor, Thomson Reuters.
-This form is for your tax records and confirms that you were enrolled in a plan that met minimum essential coverage requirements for 2017.
+This form is for your tax records and confirms that you were enrolled in a plan that met minimum essential coverage requirements.

 What information do I need to file my taxes?